vmp1/vmp1.github.io/_pages/research.md

 ### <span style="color:#000000">Work in Progress</span>

 *Was Implementation Left Behind?
-A National Analysis of State and Federal School Accountability* (Job Market Paper).
+A National Analysis of State and Federal School Accountability*.

-*Measuring the Indirect Effects of School Closures on Their Neighbouring Communities*.

 *Fiscal Policy, Income Redistribution, and Poverty Reduction in Latin America* (with Nora Lustig and Carola Pessino).

 *Do We Know How Much Inequality and Fiscal Redistribution There Is?* (with Mauricio De Rosa and Nora Lustig).

+*Measuring the Indirect Effects of School Closures on Their Neighbouring Communities*.

 ---